tmasthay/Experiments/README.md

 development tasks.

 In the future, I will go through and make this more organized, but for now, just think of it as almost a "miscellaneous box of programs" ranging from research projects to a music visualizer to a simulator of a solution to the classic "prisoners with hats" logic puzzle.
+Included are also some projects now made obsolete by ChatGPT, such as the "GrammarlyLatex" folder.

 ## Table of Contents